What habits and settings help you earn and redeem more rewards automatically?

 These sign-up bonuses are a fantastic way to kickstart your rewards.
 However, be wary of cards with a minimum spending requirement outside your everyday spending habits.

-Other perks from providers could include cell phone insurance, lounge access, or free bags.
+Other perks from providers could include travel perks like cell phone insurance, lounge access, or free bags.
 Focus on finding perks you'll use to get the most out of your card.

 Even the best credit card rewards can't outpace the interest rates you'll pay from carrying high balances monthly or fees from missed or late payments.
 Your card should work for you and not add to your stress.